DarylLyn/DarylLyn/README.md

 - 🎤 Favorite Quotes...
   - 🍰 The cake is NOT a lie.
   - 🔨 When given only a hammer as a tool, all problems look like nails.
-  - 🪄 Any technology destinguishable from magic is insufficiently advanced.
+  - 🪄 Any technology distinguishable from magic is insufficiently advanced.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
   - 📧 E-Mail: